Car Seat Safety

 Every year, motor vehicle crashes claim the lives of children.
 The proper use of a car seat could save lives.

-Your car seat may allow your baby to be rear-facing beyond the above minimum recommendations.
 The longer your baby remains in the rear-facing position the safer your baby will be.

 Child seats and booster seats sold in the U.S. and other countries do not meet Canadian federal regulations and, under provincial and territorial legislation, are illegal to use in Canada.
 All restraints manufactured for sale in Canada must have the National Safety Mark.